giordi91/giordi91.github.io/content/post/unityCulling.md

 ## Find instances in the scene

-The first prototype we did was  to spawn matrices for the objects in a grid, although a nice and easy way to get something going, it does not represent a real use case scenarios.
-In the future we plan to use USD to manage our scene, so we can find and read those instances directly from  a USD stage.
+The first prototype we did was to spawn matrices for the objects in a grid, which is a nice and easy way to get something going but does not represent a real use case scenario.
+In the future, we plan to use USD to manage our scene, so we can find and read those instances directly from a USD stage.
 For the time being, we had to scan the scene at start up and get all the objects that had a custom instancing component.

-Once the object were found we wrapped them into a Renderable class, which is in charge of drawing a single set of instances, something on the lines:
+Once the objects were found we wrapped them into a Renderable class, which is in charge of drawing a single set of instances, something on the lines:

 ```c#